DDudka9/freeda/docs/source/troubleshooting.rst

 PyMOL Tar Unpacking "Cannot Create Symlink"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Your data folder may be in a system partition format that does not allow symbolic links.
-As a work around, you can install PyMol yourself from a package manager, software application, or the open source PyMol repository: `https://github.com/schrodinger/pymol-open-source <https://github.com/schrodinger/pymol-open-source>`.
+As a work around, you can install PyMOL yourself from a package manager, software application, or the open source PyMOL repository: `https://github.com/schrodinger/pymol-open-source <https://github.com/schrodinger/pymol-open-source>`.